 Beating Gym Intimidation: That “A-Ha” Moment

-I’ve heard from many women who’ve had this kind of a-ha moment, like Carey, Fierce Def member:
+I’ve heard from many women who’ve had this kind of a-ha moment, like Carey, an online group client:

 “I came home in tears (from the gym) – and I am someone who is no stranger to the gym or even the weights area.
 My husband told me to hold tight and it’d get better.
 Sure enough, even just 3 weeks later, I had no more intimidation.
 I KNEW my weights, I KNEW my technique, I KNEW where I was going in the gym and how to do what needed to get done.
 All of the information provided by Suzanne gave me that knowledge and confidence.”